andela-tolotin/temper-onboarding/readme.md

 ## Tmpr Weekly OnBoarding Retention Chart

 ### How to Install

-This application uses docker for the development environment
+- Run composer install on your terminal or follow https://getcomposer.org/ on how to setup one This application uses docker for the development environment
 - Download Docker[https://www.docker.com/] if you do not have it installed on your local machine
 - After installation, lauch docker